They say…

 First sold beer: April 2007

-These two pubs played a role in the early stages of ’s current brewing renaissance, linking back to serial pub entrepreneur David Bruce, founder of the Firkin and Hedgehog and Hogshead brewpub chains, both of which had been active in London.
+These two pubs played a role in the early stages of London’s current renaissance, linking back to serial pub entrepreneur David Bruce, founder of the Firkin and Hedgehog and Hogshead brewpub chains, both of which had been active in London.
 In April 2007, he dipped his toe into the brewpub concept once again by installing a tiny brewery at the Cock and Hen pub in Fulham, then part of his Capital Pubs chain, co-founded with Clive Watson in 2000.

 The experiment was repeated in September with a slightly bigger 8 hl brewery in what was formerly a big Irish pub called Ganleys opposite Brockwell Park at Herne Hill, now renamed the Florence.
-Cock and Hen brewer Tony Lennon at first covered both sites, though the Cock was later sold to Young’s and brewing discontinued.
+Cock and Hen brewer Tony Lennon at first covered both sites, though the Cock was later sold to Young’s and discontinued.

-The sale of Capital to national brewer later that year prompted fears for the brewery’s future, which turned out to be unfounded when the new owner retained the pub’s identity, and its brewing activities, as part of its Metropolitan chain.
+The sale of Capital to national brewer later that year prompted fears for the brewery’s future, which turned out to be unfounded when the new owner retained the pub’s identity, and its activities, as part of its Metropolitan chain.
 In April 2012, Peter bought the kit and agreed to pay rent on the site, an unusual arrangement of one brewery operating from premises owned by another.
-As well as brewing beers for the pub, he created his own brand, A Head in a Hat, focusing on historical recreations.
+As well as brewing Florence beers for the pub, he created his own brand, A Head in a Hat, focusing on historical recreations.

-At the end of 2015, Peter decided to retire from brewing and sold the equipment back to Greene King.
+At the end of 2015, Peter decided to retire from and sold the equipment back to Greene King.
 During 2016, it was rebranded as Craft Academy and was used intermittently, primarily as a training facility for its owners, with some beers sold in the pub, although Craft Academy beers sold more widely through the estate were from the main facility in Bury St Edmunds.
 By the end of 2018 it seems even these activities had ceased.

 Updated: 10 June 2024.